mwpastore/sinja/README.md

 * How do I control access to the resource locator?

   You don't.
-Instead, control access to the action helpers that use it:
-  `update`, `destroy`, and all of the relationship action helpers such as `pluck` and `fetch`.
+Instead, control access to the action helpers that use it: `show`, `update`, `destroy`, and all of the relationship action helpers such as `pluck` and `fetch`.